-- 4.1.
-Consider and coordinate the findings of other parts of this study to ensure vision and planning outcomes are achieved through the planning controls and future development. - 4.2.
-Assess the consistency of the proposal against relevant State and local plans, strategies and policies. - 4.3.
-Provide a draft planning framework for the precinct to include amendments to State Environmental Planning Policy (SEPP) (State Significant Precincts) 2005 and a precinctspecific Development Control Plan. - 4.4.
-The SEPP amendment is to include zoning, maximum building height, floor space ratio (FSR), heritage, lot size, active street frontage, design excellence provisions and any other provisions needed to achieve the intended planning outcomes.
-SEPP controls are to be consistent with the Standard Instrument. - 4.5.
-Prepare a draft DCP, in a form able to be integrated with the Sydney DCP 2012, including appropriate development controls to inform future development of the precinct including: public domain, street hierarchy and typologies, connectivity, car parking, accessibility, building footprints, detailed building heights including street frontage and podium, setbacks, building typologies, private open space, space for waste management, sun access, public art and heritage. - 4.6.
-The combination of SEPP and DCP controls are to provide certainty that each stage and component of the project can achieve the required amenity standards and planning and development outcomes through the life of the project, while providing the flexibility needed to allow the project to respond to changing contexts over time. - 4.7.
-Explain the proposed land uses and zoning approach and provide justification for the mix and location of proposed land uses. - 4.8.
+Prepare controls for height and FSR and include residential and non-residential floor space mix requirements.

+SEPP Planning controls are to be consistent with the Standard Instrument.

+- 4.5 4.7 Prepare a draft DCP, in a form able to be integrated with the Sydney DCP [Link REDWatch] 2012, including appropriate development controls to inform future development of the precinct including: public domain and, street hierarchy and typologies, connectivity, car parking, accessibility, building footprints, detailed building heights including street frontage and podium, setbacks, building typologies, private open space, space for waste management, sun access, view corridors, public art and heritage. - 4.6 The combination of SEPP and DCP controls are to provide certainty that each stage and component of the project can achieve the required amenity standards and planning and development outcomes through the life of the project, while providing the flexibility needed to allow the project to respond to changing contexts over time. - 4.7.4.4.
+Explain the proposed land uses and zoning approach and provide justification for the mix and location of proposed land uses. - 4.8.4.5.
 Justify the proposed development standards (height, floor space, heritage and parking).
-Explain the methodology adopted to ensure planning outcomes, including appropriate transitions to adjoining areas, development that is sympathetic to heritage items, provision of infrastructure and amenity standards including the Apartment Design Guide, are achieved. - 4.9.
-Develop a design excellence approach which encourages a competitive design process and excellent design outcomes.
-The City of Sydney Design Excellence Strategy is encouraged.
+Explain the methodology adopted to ensure planning outcomes, including appropriate transitions to adjoining areas, development that is sympathetic to heritage items, provision of infrastructure and amenity standards including in the Apartment Design Guide [Link REDWatch], are achieved. - 4.9.4.6.
+Develop a design excellence approach which encourages that requires a competitive design process and excellent design outcomes.
+The City of Sydney Design Excellence Strategy [Not found.
+See Competitive design policy REDWatch] is encouraged.